 Pass Program Working Group

-The 25-member working group convened in March 2017 to evaluate RTD’s pass programs completed its yearlong effort in February with the creation of a recommendation that will be reviewed by RTD staff and considered for approval by the agency’s board of directors.
+The 25-member working group, which convened in March 2017 to evaluate RTD’s pass programs, completed its yearlong effort in February with a recommendation that will be reviewed by RTD staff and considered for approval by the agency’s board of directors.
 With board approval, the earliest the public could experience any change resulting from the group’s recommendation would be early 2019.

 Elements of the group’s recommendation include: